Kisalay0298/speech-to-text-model/README.md

-# 🎙️ text-to-speech-model – Audio Forensics CLI Tool
+# 🎙️ ForensicWhisper – Audio Forensics CLI Tool

-**ForensicWhisper** is a Python-based CLI tool that performs forensic analysis on audio files.
-It detects adversarial noise, extracts audio features, generates spectrograms, and performs transcription using OpenAI's Whisper model.
-Ideal for digital forensics, audio integrity validation, and research purposes.
+**ForensicWhisper** is a Python-based CLI tool for forensic analysis of audio files.
+It detects adversarial noise, extracts features, generates spectrograms, and performs transcription using OpenAI's Whisper model.
+Ideal for digital forensics, audio integrity validation, and research.

 ---